 \section{Conclusion}

-The paper proposes techniques for adaptive probabilistic load forecasting (APLF) that can adapt to changes in consumption patterns and assess consumption uncertainties.
-We developed online learning techniques that update model parameters using a novel recursive algorithm, and we developed prediction techniques that obtain probabilistic forecasts using the most recent parameters.
+The paper proposes techniques for adaptive probabilistic load forecasting (APLF) that can adapt to changes in consumption patterns and assess load uncertainties.
+We developed online learning techniques that update model parameters using a simple recursive algorithm, and prediction techniques that obtain probabilistic forecasts using the most recent parameters.
 In addition, we described the theoretical guarantees and efficient implementation of the online learning and probabilistic prediction steps for \ac{APLF}.
-The paper also compared the accuracy of the proposed \ac{APLF} with convectional techniques in multiple datasets.
+The paper also compared the accuracy of the proposed \ac{APLF} with existing techniques in multiple datasets.
 These datasets represent challenging scenarios with different sizes and different consumption patterns that change over time.
-The experimental results showed the performance improvement of \ac{APLF} method in terms of prediction errors and probabilistic forecasts.
-The results showed that \ac{APLF} can improve performance in a wide range of scenarios, and consider general load-related observations and prediction horizons.
+The experimental results show the performance improvement of \ac{APLF} method in terms of prediction errors and probabilistic forecasts.
+As shown in the paper, the proposed method can improve forecasting performance in a wide range of scenarios using efficient and flexible algorithms for adaptive online learning.

 \begin{appendices}